hobyst/flmidi-kompletekontrol/README.md

 Maschine devices use a different way to communicate with DAWs than how Komplete Kontrol keyboards do, therefore this script isn't compatible with them.

-## Known issues

-- [**QUANTIZE and AUTO buttons don't work as expected:**](https://github.com/hobyst/flmidi-kompletekontrol/issues/5) Quantize and toggling automation recording on/off isn't supported yet on the actual MIDI API scope.
-There's a workaround to get to the quantize buttons by getting into the menus and emulating key pressings but it's slow and buggy.
-Instead, they switch between windows (browser isn't included on this) and trigger full-screen plugin browser respectively.

 ## Special thanks

 - [Duwayne Wright](https://github.com/soundwrightpro): Coding help